souvickhalder/documentation/docs/source/1-D Interpolation.rst

 Overview
 --------
-This function takes abscissae (X) and ordinate (Y) and known x value(s) is(are) provided as inputs.
+This function takes abscissae (X) and ordinate (Y) and known x value(s) as inputs.
 Based on the interpolation type (e.g. linear, quadratic, cubic) mentioned, it outputs the interpolated value(s).

 .. note::